microsoft/WPF-Samples/Input and Commands/TouchKeyboard/TouchKeyboardNotifier/Readme.md

+﻿---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Support for Touch Keyboard Notifications and Occlusion Handling in WPF"
+---
-﻿# Support for Touch Keyboard Notifications and Occlusion Handling in WPF
+# Support for Touch Keyboard Notifications and Occlusion Handling in WPF

 ## Overview
 In .NET 4.6.2 or above on Windows 10 Anniversary Update or above, WPF supports automatic display of the Windows touch keyboard (tiptsf).
 This functionality occurs automatically when a